 The reason stupid top-10 and “best of” articles are so popular across all media forms is because so many people are looking for a shortcut.
 But when it comes to important decisions in your life, it’s not that simple.
 You can’t look at a list article and be ready to invest your money, buy a house, have a kid, move to another city, plan a garden, sail a boat, write a book, or travel around the globe for months on a limited budget.
 You need to do some real research first.

 Fortunately, someone else has usually done the legwork to help you down the right path.
 There’s probably a great book out there already that has it all covered.
 Maybe a whole shelf full of books.
 Or a magazine to subscribe to.
 Or a club to belong to.
-Or a message board to hang out on.
+Or a null to hang out on.
 One element will still be required though—your time.

 Even in the age of Google and Twitter in your pocket, real knowledge still takes some effort to acquire.